dineshkummarc/iwarehouse-hris-payroll/README.md

 Here are some features of the system

-Dashboard
+**Dashboard**
-	Show summary of some records
+*	Show summary of some records
-	Total Active Employee
+*	Total Active Employee
-	Total Running Rate
+*	Total Running Rate
-	Total Net Pay for Upcoming Payday
+*	Total Net Pay for Upcoming Payday
-	Payroll Cut-Off & Payroll Date
+*	Payroll Cut-Off & Payroll Date
-	Current Date & Time
+*	Current Date & Time
-	Total Running Salary and Deductions in Bar Graph
+*	Total Running Salary and Deductions in Bar Graph
-	Top 10 Late of the current month
+*	Top 10 Late of the current month
-	Top 10 Absentee of the current month
+*	Top 10 Absentee of the current month

-HRIS Features
+**HRIS Features**
-	Work Force
+*	Work Force
-	This module provides a consolidated database for application tracking, compensation and benefit option, and more.
+  •	This module provides a consolidated database for application tracking, compensation and benefit option, and more.
 It’s also the central location for all of your personnel data, including the most up-to-date statistics on your organization’s hiring and retention patterns.
-	Functions/Buttons
+ *	Functions/Buttons
    •	All & None-Delete
    •	All – Shows all employee including inactive employee
    •	None-Delete – Shows only the current active employee
    •	Add New
      •	Encode new employee with system generated unique ID/Employee no.
    •	Delete
      •	Set Employee to inactive when he/she resigned, awol or any.
    •	Employee Shift Schedule
      •	Set Employee Shift Schedule
    •	Data
      •	Show/Update Employee records
    •	Rate & Employment Status
      •	Add/Edit employee salary rate, allowances and Employment Status
    •	Changes
-•	Shows changes of record of such employee or Journal records 	Shift Schedule
+     •	Shows changes of record of such employee or Journal records
+*	Shift Schedule
-	Shows all available Shift Schedule
+	 • Shows all available Shift Schedule
-	Encode & Update Shift’s Schedule
+  • Encode & Update Shift’s Schedule
-	Encode Time per shifts set
+	 • Encode Time per shifts set
-	Position Maintenance
+* Position Maintenance
-	Shows all Job Position
+	 • Shows all Job Position
-	Encode & Update Job Position & Job Description
+	 • Encode & Update Job Position & Job Description
-	Store Maintenance
+*	Store Maintenance
-	Shows all Job Position
+	 • Shows all Store/Branch
-	Encode & Update Store/Branch
+	 • Encode & Update Store/Branch

-Payroll System Features
+**Payroll System Features**
 	Deductions
 	Show all deduction list
 	Encode/Update of deductions option